silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Request caching is complex and depends on many factors.
 The main method to debug efficiently are the HTTP response headers received by your HTTP client (e.g. your browser).
 It is quite easy to send a request which disables caching, so ensure that you follow the steps below to diagnose caching behaviour on your site.

  * **Through CURL**: The `curl` commandline tool is widely available, and can be controlled more granularly than a browser.
 The following command sends a `GET` request, but only returns the HTTP headers.
 It also shows total time taken for the request.
- `curl -s -D - -w 'Total (secs): %{time_total}' http://www.mydomain.govt.nz -o /dev/null`
+ `curl --silent --dump-header - --write-out 'Total (secs): %{time_total}' http://www.mydomain.govt.nz --output /dev/null`
  * **Through your browser**: Google Chrome has a developer toolbar with a "Network" panel.
 Always use an "Incognito" session to avoid using browser caches, and clear cookies before any request.
 Don't rely on the "disable cache" setting or hard reloads, since these methods will create inaccurate responses.

 ### Caching indicators

- * **Does the `Age` header count up?** It determines the cache age in seconds.
+ * **Does the `Age` header count up?** It dictates how long the resource can be cached for in seconds.
 For cached content, it should increase on subsequent requests.
 For uncached content, it either stays at zero or is not set at all.
-The [Controller Policy module](https://github.com/silverstripe/silverstripe-controllerpolicy) has more details on the various caching headers and how they influence caching behaviour.
  * **Does the `X-Varnish` header contain two numbers?** Varnish [indicates](https://www.varnish-cache.org/docs/2.1/faq/http.html) cache hits through the presence of two numbers.
  * **Does the `X-Iinfo` header contain `C` values?** This Incapsula specific response header contains four characters